We welcome your feedback to help improve our service to you, whether you have a comment, a complaint or want to

 - make sure you receive a written reply within another 15 working days.

 If we cannot send you a written reply within 15 working days, we will write to you to tell you why we need more time and to let you know when you will receive a written reply.

-If you have been through stages one and two and are still not happy, you can ask our Complaints Officer to refer the matter to our director.
-The council has an interim Managing Director who is the most senior member of staff within the council.
+If you have been through stages one and two and are still not happy, you can ask our Complaints Officer to refer the matter to our Managing Director.
+The council has a Managing Director who is the most senior member of staff within the council.
 They will decide whether a further investigation should be carried out and whether such an investigation is likely to lead to a response which you will find helpful.

-If the director thinks that it would not be helpful, the Complaints Advisory Panel (made up of three councillors) will then consider whether or not an investigation by us would be appropriate.
+If the Managing Director thinks that it would not be helpful, the Complaints Advisory Panel (made up of three councillors) will then consider whether or not an investigation by us would be appropriate.
 The Complaints Officer will write to you within 20 working days to tell you the panel's decision.

 If we cannot make a decision within 20 working days, we will write to you to let you know when you will receive a written response.

 If the Complaints Advisory Panel decide that we should carry out an investigation, a senior officer, who has not already been involved, will be responsible.
-He or she will prepare a report for the Chief Executive.
+He or she will prepare a report for the Managing Director.
 The senior officer will contact you as part of their investigation.
-The Chief Executive will write to you within a further 30 working days to explain what he is going to do about your complaint.
+The Managing Director will write to you within a further 30 working days to explain what she is going to do about your complaint.